michalgrzegorczyk-dev/angular-component-communication/public/blog-post/README.md

 <img src="/public/img/img8.png" alt="Inputs and Outputs" style="width: 500px; height:auto;">

-Here's how to work with projected content in Angular components!
+Here's how to work with projected content in Angular components.
 While `ViewChild` and `ViewChildren` handle elements in a component's template, `ContentChild` and `ContentChildren` deal with content that's projected between component tags.
 This advanced feature helps you manage content passed